NileshGule/StructurizrTest/README.md

 # Structurizr Test
 This repository is for a quick test of [structurizr](https://structurizr.com) features.
 Specifically to test the automatic code discovery.

 To run the program ensure that the bintray repository is added to maven repositories list.
-In my case I added it to the settings.xml file
+In my case I added it to the `settings.xml` file under the `m2` directory

 ```xml
 <repository>